ChrisMayes22/authPrototype/README.md

 Yarn or npm may be used as package managers, but the .lock file present was created with yarn See package.json for other dependencies

+For npm, run `npm install` in the root directory to install dependencies.
+For yarn, run `yarn` in the root directory

 # INTERFACES

 This project has two main interfaces: The server API and the scripts in the `scripts` directory.